thanksbrain1618/thanksbrain1618.github.io/_todos/2021-10-03-roadmap-info.md

 Play with numbers to find what suits you the most.
 (0:30/0:05; 1:00/0:10; 1:30/0:20) During the rest do something you enjoy: talking with your friends, drinking some tea, etc;

-### 7. Build knowledge graph
+### 7. Build knowledge graph.
+Zooming out first, then diving deep

 For learning from basic to advanced knowledge.
-Your brain will be able to build a complete picture of knowledge since everything is interconnected;
+Your brain will be able to build a complete picture of knowledge since everything is interconnected.

 ### 8. Set deadlines